jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

   – Subscript 0 corresponds to the first character.
   – For example, given std::string a = "Susan"; Then a[0] == 'S' and a[1] == 'u' and a[4] == 'n'.
 - Strings define a special type string::size_type, which is the type returned by the string function size() (and length()).
   – The :: notation means that size type is defined within the scope of the string type.
   – string::size_type is generally equivalent to unsigned int.
-  – You may see have compiler warnings and potential compatibility problems if you compare an int variable to a.size().
+  – You may see compiler warnings and potential compatibility problems if you compare an int variable to a.size().

 ## 1.16	C++ vs. Java